SENERGY-Platform/connection-check/README.md

 4. get the current known connection state of the device from the connection-log service
 5. check vernemq if the topic is actually subscribed to
 6. send the new actual state to connection-log-worker if needed

+## Known Limitation
+- if a device has more than one service that may subscribe to a topic only one of this topics is checked.